International Student Admission

 - $50 Application Fee (Note: Fee waivers may be available for eligible students.
 These requests should be submitted to the student's admissions officer by one of their teachers or counselors.)

-*Applicants whose first language and language of instruction is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Service (IELTS).
-A minimum score of 100 on the internet-based test, 230 on the computer-based test, and 7.0 on the IELTS are recommended.
+*Applicants whose first language and language of instruction is not English are required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Service (IELTS), or the Pearson Test of English Academic (PTE Academic).
+A minimum score of 100 on the internet-based TOEFL, 230 on the computer-based TOEFL, 7.0 on the IELTS, and 70 on the PTE Academic are recommended.

 **Applicants requesting consideration for need-based financial aid are required to submit the CSS Profile showing their sources of financial support.
 Applicants should contact their admissions counselor for more information.